Marriage and Relationship Counseling

 HRG Therapy for PTSD & Trauma

 HRG stands for “Hypnotic Resource Grafting” which is a therapy being pioneered at Cary Counseling Center.
 It is based on the new science of memory reconsolidation and has shown very rapid results for our most seriously traumatized clients.
-You can read about it on its own page.
 It is currently provided by Dr. Kaye, Ms. Riley and Ms. Portes.

 Anger Management Training